Holidays Calendar for March 11, 2026

 - 1907 Born: Jessie Matthews, English actress, singer, and dancer.
 Matthews was a much-loved personality of British theater and film audiences for her warbling voice and round cheeks.

-- 1864 238 people were killed during the Great Sheffield Flood in Sheffield, England.
+- 1864 At least 240 people were killed during the Great Sheffield Flood in Sheffield, England, when the Dale Dyke Dam broke as its reservoir was being filled for the first time.

 - 1818 Born: Marius Petipa, French-Russian dancer and choreographer.
 Today Petipa is considered one the most influential ballet masters and choreographers.